input-output-hk/plutus-pioneer-program/docs/alonzowhiteex1.rst

 .. note::

     The exercises are only possible if you have some test Ada from the Alonzo White faucet.
-Test Ada is currently only available to members of the Alonzo test group and is used to control the traffic on the network.
-The number of people in the Alonzo test group is increasingly rapidly, so if you are not able to get test Ada, you soon will be.
+Test Ada is currently only available to members of the Alonzo test group in order to control usage of the network.
+Alonzo testnet is moving towards a public phase within a matter of weeks.

 I started with a fresh ``t2.large`` AWS Ubuntu EC2 instance using AMI ``ami-0ff4c8fb495a5a50d`` and adding a 20Gb data volume.